moleculerjs/moleculer-addons/databases/moleculer-db/README.test.md

 > Please note!
 If you manipulate multiple entities, the `json` parameter will be `null` (currently)!

 # Extend with custom actions
+Naturally you can extend this service with your custom actions.
+In this case we recommend to use only built-in methods to access or manipulate entities.

+> In the worst case you can call directly the adapter as `this.adapter.findById`.

 ```js
 const DbService = require("moleculer-db");